• Jul 28, 2025

 How far is the walk to the Vaishno Devi temple through the Ardhkuwari route?

-The Walk from the Katra to the Vaishno Devi temples through the Ardhkuwari is approximately 12 to 13 kilometres.
+The Walk from Katra to the Vaishno Devi temples via Ardhkuwari is approximately 12-13 kilometres.
 The Ardhkuwari cave is located about 6 kilometres from Katra.